 Ratchet Straps are a staple in the shipping industry to secure cargo.
 If you aren’t using Ratchet straps to secure cargo, then you are truly missing out on this highly effective method to help with cargo securement.

 Helpful Tips for Ratchet Straps

 One of the main helpful tips for ratchet straps is knowing how to store the Ratchet Straps.
 Did you know that Ratchet Straps have a preferred way to be stored?
 Ratchet Straps prefer to be stored in moisture-free, dark areas, that are resistant to getting mold or mildew.
 Some of the top defects that are caused by Ratchet Straps occur from having tie-downs stored improperly.
-Some of the most helpful ratchet strap tips to avoid damage to your tie downs include Mold, Mildew, Rainwater if possible, direct sunlight – (damage from the sun’s UV rays), Friction from the tie downs rubbing metal corners are just a few to name.
+Some of the most helpful ratchet strap tips to avoid damage to your tie-downs include Mold, Mildew, Rainwater if possible, direct sunlight – (damage from the sun’s UV rays), and Friction from the tie-downs rubbing metal corners are just a few to name.

 How to keep your Ratchet Straps Organized

 Another widely known secret in the tie-down industry is keeping your ratchet straps cleanly wrapped to prolong the lifespan of these tie-downs.
 As seen in the video above YouTube user Swedish Homestead shows us a very helpful way to wind ratchet straps up.
 This ultimately helps prevent clutter using the “Triple R” strap winding techniques.